What Is Visual Search and How to Use It

 - Find similar styles: Image lookup is useful for matching outfits, shoes, decor, jewelry, and design references.
 It works best when the pattern, silhouette, material, or color is clearly visible.

-- Rare species, niche collectibles, and obscure products may not appear in the indexed sources used for matching.
+- Rare products, niche collectibles, local landmarks, older model years, or obscure objects may be missing from the sources used for matching.

-- Reflections, transparent packaging, glossy labels, and harsh flash can confuse the system.
+- Reflections, transparent packaging, glossy labels, harsh flash, and shadows can make text or visual details harder for the system to compare.

 Related Articles